 In his opening address, MEP Becker stated that the EP resolution is a crucial achievement which calls for vigilance and action.
-In this context, he stressed the importance of reliable data and called on Jewish communities to support the 2018 study of the EU Fundamental Rights Agency.
-Reporting from his recent visit to Israel, MEP Becker emphasised the need to fully understand anti-Zionism and called the current manner in which European institutions handle relations with Iran, “unacceptable”.
+In this context, he stressed the importance of reliable data and called on Jewish communities to support the 2018 survey on perceptions of antisemitism by the EU’s Fundamental Rights Agency.
+Reporting from his recent visit to Israel, MEP Becker also emphasised the need to fully understand anti-Zionism and called the current manner in which European institutions handle relations with Iran, “unacceptable”.

-European Commission (EC) Coordinator on Combating Antisemitism Katharina von Schnurbein updated on the progress the EC had made in implementing the policy calls of the EP resolution addressed to the EC as well as on upcoming campaigns within her portfolio.
+European Commission (EC) Coordinator on Combating Antisemitism Katharina von Schnurbein updated the members of WGAS on the progress that the EC has made in implementing the policy calls of the EP resolution.
 Mike Whine, Director of Government and Institutional Affairs at the UK’s Community Security Trust (CST) and

 Johanna Barasz, representing the French Interministerial Delegation for Combating Racism, Antisemitism and Anti-LGBT Hate (DILCRAH) shared opinions and best practices and called for more international collaboration on the issue.